Santosh-Gupta/Lit2Vec/README.md

 Full map of the 3000 vector TNSE.
 You'll have to zoom in real close to make out the text.
 It might be easier to download the picture.

-I'll make more for the other 7000 vectors but Google Colab seems to be only able to handle 3000-3500 vectors, even on GPU mode (GPU mode doesn't seem to make a difference though), so I'll probably have to make 2 or 3 more maps.

 ![alt text](Images/Book2Vec0-3000New.jpg)

 # TSNE maps of top 10,000 books